 Tapisco melts tapas and snacks in the same pot.
 The place is known for its elegant employees who serve gently.
 Tapisco also carries Chef Henrique Sá Pessoa’s signature.
 La bomba de Lisboa, meat croquettes wrapped in potatoes with a twist is highly recommended.
 Also, keep the Vermouth Bar in mind.

-Tomoaki Kanazawa opened, at the end of 2015, the restaurant he always dreamed of with eight seats, Japanese tasting cuisine, seasonality and proximity to customers.
+Tomoaki Kanazawa opened, at the end of 2015, the restaurant he always dreamed of with eight seats, Japanese tasting cuisine, seasonality, and proximity to customers.
 It’s perfect for having the true Kaiseki experience in Lisbon.
 One must try all that chef Paulo Morais serves.
 The reservations have to be made online, in advance.

-In this beautiful spot of Chiado, there are some dishes that stand firm from the start, such as the Tartar steak from Largo, the mushroom risotto, and the duck magret.
+In this beautiful spot of Chiado, some dishes stand firm from the start, such as the Tartar steak from Largo, the mushroom risotto, and the duck magret.
 The duck magret with the green asparagus and truffles risotto is a bonus, while the traditional stew buffet is also a must-try.
 The place is suitable for a romantic dinner on the tables next to the jellyfish aquarium.

 Perfect for snacking in the late afternoon with a good view over Lisbon, the place is famous for its duck croquette with orange compote.
 The place shares real estate with the Museu de Farmácia in Lisbon’s Santa Catarina district.
 The cocktail menu accompanies the quality of the space.